weepower/wee/README.md

 Your blueprint for modern web development.
 To read more, visit [weepower.com](http://www.weepower.com).

-## What does that mean?
+## A closer look...

 Wee is a carefully crafted framework built to construct complex web projects.
 It bundles many of the components developers need to architect and produce responsive, interactive websites and apps.
 True to its name, Wee does this all with a tiny footprint.

 #### Features include:

-Mobile-first CSS framework with reset, base, and LESS mixin library
+Mobile-first CSS framework with reset, base, and LESS mixin library < 4KB gzipped

 * **Central configuration** for setting every component of your brand's baseline
 * **Feature toggling** for major components to keep your output minimal